wacncontent/CustomizeTool/output/articles/storage/storage-premium-storage-preview-portal.md

 This section shows how to create a Premium Storage account using the Azure Preview Portal.

-1. Sign in to the [Azure Preview Portal](https://portal.azure.com/).
-Check out the [Free Trial](http://azure.microsoft.com/pricing/free-trial/) offer if you do not have a subscription yet.
+1. Sign in to the [Azure Preview Portal](https://manage.windowsazure.cn/).
+Check out the [Trial](/pricing/1rmb-trial/) offer if you do not have a subscription yet.

     > [AZURE.NOTE] If you log in to the Azure Management Portal, click your user account name at the top right corner of the portal.
 Then, click **Switch to new portal**.